uwezi/AVR-Dx/UPDI_plus_UART/readme.md

 <img width="672" height="568" alt="image" src="https://github.com/user-attachments/assets/d81acdd6-1bb7-4d86-88f5-67d012e74c1d" />

-The design uses the lesser known [CH342K](https://docs.sparkfun.com/SparkFun_RTK_Postcard/assets/component_documentation/CH342%20Datasheet.pdf) which can be sourced from LCSC and ALiexpress for about € 1,50 a piece - I found no "western" source for this chip.
-This chip is similar to the
+The design uses the lesser known [CH342K](https://docs.sparkfun.com/SparkFun_RTK_Postcard/assets/component_documentation/CH342%20Datasheet.pdf) which can be sourced from LCSC and Aliexpress for about € 1,50 a piece - I found no "western" source for this chip.
+The chip is similar to the
-CH340-series of USB-UARTs, but it even contains two independent serial ports in a single 10pin SMD package, needs no external oscillator and seems to be already supported by all modern operating systems.
+CH340-series of USB-UARTs, but it even contains two independent serial ports in a single 10pin SMD package with an exposed pad on the underside, it needs no external oscillator and it seems to be already supported by all modern operating systems.

 ## KiCAD 3D rendering
 <img width="1569" height="845" alt="image" src="https://github.com/user-attachments/assets/d088a427-184c-41e3-acdc-ba960df3a401" />